-Under a software-as-a-service model, an application is centrally hosted in one or more data centres.
-Users do not have to download anything.
-They simply open a web browser, go to a website and log in.
-It is available from any computer.
+Under a Software-as-a-Service model, an application is centrally hosted in one or more data centres, meaning that users don’t have to download anything – they simply open a web browser, go to a website and log in.

-- Desktop productivity software (such as word processing and spreadsheets)
+- Desktop productivity software (such as Office 365)

 - Anti-virus and security software